 Launching Minority Cannabis Academy for Cannabis Enterprise Training

 Both are concerned that Black ownership in cannabis is less than five percent ownership in the industry.

-“We’re very strong advocates for minorities entering this space in any kind

-  of fashion,” Okoro said.
+“We’re very strong advocates for minorities entering this space in any kind of fashion,” Okoro said.

-  They both saw individuals spending money and courses they did not think were

-  effective, or they were overpriced.
+They both saw individuals spending money and courses they did not think were effective or were overpriced.

-  Thus, MCA was created to educate black and brown individuals on the nuances

-  of working at a dispensary and how to launch cannabis enterprises.
+Thus, Minority Cannabis Academy (MCA) was created to educate black and brown individuals on the nuances of working at a dispensary and how to launch cannabis enterprises.

-  “This is hard for anybody, let alone Black and Brown folks,” Okoro said,

-  noting the many economic and social barriers they often have to face.
+“This is hard for anybody, let alone Black and Brown folks,” Okoro said, noting the many economic and social barriers they often have to face.